Near Chico in Butte County, California — The American West (Pacific Coastal)

 Erected 1949 by Annie K. Bidwell Parlor 168, Native Daughters of the Golden West.

 Location.
 Marker has been permanently removed.
 It was located near 39° 43.718′ N, 121° 42.233′ W. Marker was near Chico, California, in Butte County.
-Marker was at the intersection of Honey Run Road and Centerville Road, on the right when traveling north on Honey Run Road.
-Touch for map.
+Marker was at the intersection of Honey Run Road and Centerville Road, on the Touch for map.
 Marker was at or near this postal address: 1682 Honey Run Road, Chico CA 95928, United States of America.

 1. History of the Honey Well Covered Bridge